 What will happen now?

-The binding "Many to Many" can be displayed by two different views.
+The "Many to Many" binding can be displayed using two different views.

-In the advanced features you can set up the following component types:
+In the advanced features you can set the following component types:

-Link the records easily by clicking at the left checkbox.
+Link the records easily by clicking at the checkbox.

-Link the records by moving them from left to the right table.
+Link the records by moving them to the table on the right side.

 In this option the data from the 1. table (e.g.: Projects) may only be linked to one element of the 2. table (e.g. Staff) and the other way round.

 We will follow the previous example with one difference.
-Let's imagine you want to assign a project to only one of your staff and you want to make sure, that the same project is not assigned at the same time to anyone else.
-Then this type of binding will be useful.
+Suppose you want to assign a project to only one of your employees and you want to ensure that the same project is not assigned to someone else at the same time.
+Then this type of binding will come in handy.

 In other words, records can be linked just once in this type of binding.
 If you link twice the same field, the alert will show up.